RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

   in the Docker container.
 This means that files you create on your computer will be visible inside the container, and files created in the container will get synced back to your computer.
-- ``rasa/rasa`` is the name of the docker image to run. '|release|' is the name of the tag, which specifies the version.
+- ``rasa/rasa`` is the name of the docker image to run. '|release|-full' is the name of the tag, which specifies the version and dependencies.
 - the Docker image has the ``rasa`` command as its entrypoint, which means you don't have to type ``rasa init``, just ``init`` is enough.